roman-milk/roman-milk.github.io/the-sales-associate.md

  "Hell yes!" was the general response, just as Martin knew it would be.

  "Let's go to my office and talk numbers," Torston said.
-Report_Story #1